satellite-image-deep-learning/techniques/README.md

 * The [Rareplanes guide](https://www.cosmiqworks.org/rareplanes-public-user-guide/) recommends annotating airplanes in a diamond style, which has several advantages (easily reproducible, convertible to a bounding box etc) and allows extracting the aircraft length and wingspan
 * [rareplanes-yolov5](https://github.com/jeffaudi/rareplanes-yolov5) -> using YOLOv5 and the RarePlanes dataset to detect and classify sub-characteristics of aircraft
 * [detecting-aircrafts-on-airbus-pleiades-imagery-with-yolov5](https://medium.com/artificialis/detecting-aircrafts-on-airbus-pleiades-imagery-with-yolov5-5f3d464b75ad)
+* [Using Detectron2 to segment aircraft from satellite imagery](https://share.buitrongan.com/using-detectron2-to-segments-aircraft-from-satellite-images-5a8ac1a0d35e) -> pytorch and Rare Planes

 #### Object detection - animals
 * [cownter_strike](https://github.com/IssamLaradji/cownter_strike) -> counting cows, located with point-annotations, two models: CSRNet (a density-based method) & LCFCN (a detection-based method)